The Legal Aid Society provides legal services to low-wage and unemployed workers on issues related to employment.

 Protect your rights for minimum wage, overtime, unpaid wages, and other wage and hour issues.

-In New York, most employers and agencies can only deny you a job or license because of your criminal conviction if there’s a direct connection between the work and the offense or if giving you the job or license would involve an unreasonable risk to people or property.
+In New York City, most employers are not allowed to deny you a job, suspend you, or fire you because of a pending arrest or criminal conviction unless there’s a direct connection between the work and the offense or giving you the job or license would involve an unreasonable risk to people or property.
 Here’s what you should know to prevent wrongful discrimination.

-Some hospital employers, government employers, and government licensing agencies can obtain your criminal record.
-Learn how to access your own records, and handle the process below.
+Many employers and government licensing agencies can obtain your criminal record.
+Learn how to access your own records and dispute errors below.

 Certificates of Relief from Disabilities and Certificates of Good Conduct are documents that can help people with convictions obtain employment, housing, and other benefits.